en-mac/maritime-equipment-simulator/README.md

+# TODO - Parameterize quantity of simulators.
+Each simulator should have its own period, id, and IP address.
+The simulator should be able to generate data for multiple sensors.

 # Maritime Equipment Simulator

 This is a golang project that simulates maritime equipment sensors and processes the generated data using RabbitMQ and PostgreSQL.